 While very desirable, Porta-Subs cannot be called rare.
 I know of at least 8 fully functioning models currently in use by vintage divers plus a couple that hang in dive shops.
 However, any Porta-Sub would be an exciting (and expensive) find for a Sea Hunt fan.
 RR3

 Mike Nelson used a number of different dive lights in the Sea Hunt episodes.
 He often had a small handheld dive light, like a flashlight.
 The very rare Anderson Dive light was used occasionally.
 It is most known for the front cover of Sea Hunt comic #11.
 Another frequently seen underwater light is an old Navy Ship’s Lantern.
 It served as a dive light, a floodlight when attached to a pole and even as a light for photography in different episodes.
+And finally but certainly not least, Mike Nelson used a Mity-Lite in just one episode.
+But it was a special episode and the Mity-Lite is special too.
 Here’s what they looked like.

 1. VOIT FL3 Dive Light